MILES FOR MARY

 The well-meaning group includes Brenda (Amy Staats) the helpful female coach and the temperamental, entitled male coach Ken (Joe Curnutte) whose animated facial expressions crack-up the audience as do his rather lame attempts to sink a basketball in a doorknob-high net.
-(Although she doesn’t interfere, Brenda could decidedly out-play Ken.)
+(Although she doesn’t interfere in the childish hoops game, Brenda could decidedly out-play Ken.)

 Directed by Lila Neugebauer, there’s little physical action but tons of emotional activity.
-Scenes revolve around the table in the Phys Ed teacher’s lounge (designed by Amy Rubin), with people always seated in “their” chair and speaking in a tightly controlled, calm voice.
-But when the “Miles For Mary” local telethon nears, space breaks apart and nerves begin to fray.
+Scenes revolve around the table in the Phys Ed teacher’s lounge (designed by Amy Rubin), with people always seated in “their” chairs and speaking in a tightly controlled, calm voices.
+But when the “Miles For Mary” local telethon nears, nerves fray.